Bbrnn/CTF/Net-force-CTFs/Javascript/Level104.md

 Function validate checks if text1==text2 and text3==text4 are equal.

-From this the \
+From this the

 Username is "user"
 Password is "member"

 I tested the username and password.
 They are correct.
-Hooray, another fun challenge
+Hooray, we solved another fun challenge

 ![image](https://github.com/user-attachments/assets/423062ad-74a3-43c0-8735-dca4d1a66d16)